GRUBS

 Two windows to proactively treat for grubs

-Treating in mid-late summer is ideal to kill the juvenile grubs hatching from the beetle’s eggs, as that is when the smaller, young grubs are most susceptible to nematodes.
+Easier to kill the juvenile grubs in the Fall than the mature grubs in the Spring hatching from the beetle’s eggs, as that is when the smaller, young grubs are most susceptible to nematodes.

 The grub control product is granular Acelepryn on a primary limestone filler carrier, 0-0-7, so 7% potassium.